haskell-github-trust/.github/profile/README.md

   A. We can fork the repositories back here and expel the Trust Owner.

-* Q. What happens if one of the Trust Owners inserts security vulnerabilities and publishes to Hackage?
+* Q. What happens if one of the Trust Owners inserts malicious code and publishes to Hackage?

   A. Talk to the Hackage Trustees.